Consent Overview

 Integration Model

-Ours Privacy supports three distinct operating modes for consent management:
+Ours Privacy supports two distinct operating modes for consent management:

 Mode 1: Strict Consent Mode (Zero Data Collection)